 The Snapdragon 710 comes with an AI core.
-It helps to optimize battery usage over time.
+It helps to optimise battery usage over time.
 It also provides faster facial recognition and voice recognition.
 Kirin does not have an AI core to perform all these tasks.

 Camera and display